 Start Building Your Defense With Scottsdale's Top Attorneys Today.

-Scottsdale Domestic Violence Lawyer
+Scottsdale Domestic Violence Attorney

 A domestic violence charge on your record can negatively impact your life in many ways, from custody rights with your children to your criminal record affecting your job prospects.
 If you have been charged with domestic violence, it is essential that you work with a defense attorney to present a carefully constructed defense that effectively applies the law to the unique facts and circumstances of your case in support of an acquittal.